-The committee, as appointed under the provision of Section 355(b) of the Local Government Act 1993, shall be known as the Floodplain Management Committee.
+The committee, as appointed under the provision of Section 355(b) of the Local Government Act 1993, shall be known as the Narromine Floodplain Management Committee.

-- "The Committee" means the Narromine Shire Council Floodplain Management Committee
+"The Committee" means the Narromine Shire Council - Narromine Floodplain Management Committee

-- "Council" means Narromine Shire Council

-- "Member" means a member of the committee

-The Committee has been established primarily to assist Council in respect to studies undertaken in regards to the Narromine Flood Plain Risk Management Plan, the Narromine Town Levee and Concept Design.
+The Committee has been established primarily to assist Council in respect to studies undertaken in regards to the Narromine Flood Plain Risk Management Plan, the Narromine Town Levee Feasibility Study and Concept Design.